angelo-munoz/aws-certification/solutions-architect-pro/management-and-governance.md

 ## Cloudtrail
 - Audit trail of all changes made to infra and environment via API calls
-- Supports logging on multiple regions with the `multi-region trail` option.
+- Supports logging on multiple regions with the `is-multi-region-trail` option.
 - Need to enable global for global services like `IAM`, `Cloudfront`, etc with `include-global-service-events` option